CheeGuang/brOkie/README.md

 4. **Learning Browser Extension Development**: Extensions are a different cookie compared to standard web development.
 We spent hours figuring out how to work within its constraints.
 5. **Physics Gone Wild**: Our initial implementation of physics was so bad it would crash your browser.
 Matter.js saved the day after much trial and error.
 6. **Cookie Biting**: Designing the biting animation and syncing it with interactive logic at 3 a.m. was no easy feat, but caffeine helped.

-## Accomplishments that we're proud of

-- **Our First Browser Extension**: It works, it's fun, and it doesn’t break (often).
-- **Responsive Physics**: Realistic physics without frying browsers.
-- **Perfect Timing**: Completing the project while juggling assignments—true multitasking mastery.

-## What we learned

-We learned browser extension development from scratch, how to integrate a 2D physics engine with Matter.js, and how AI models can generate engaging content.
-Most importantly, we learned that sometimes, even the most absurd ideas are worth pursuing.

-## What's next for brOkie

-1. **Cross-Browser Compatibility**: Firefox deserves cookies too.
-2. **Seasonal Themes**: Adding a milk-and-cookies Christmas update (because milk improves everything).
-3. **More Interaction**: More ways to crumble, explode, and visualize cookie data.